Frequently Asked Questions

 3. Submit your commitment to invest online in our portal.

-4. Verify your accreditation.
+4. Verify your accreditation status through either an accreditation letter or the free Accredd option.
 Steps for this are laid out in the portal.

 5. Sign the subscription agreement online.

-6. Receive funding instructions and fund your investment through wire or ACH.
+6. Receive funding instructions and fund your investment through wire or ACH either immediately or wait until capital calls depending on the investment.

 7. Wellings Capital receives your funds and deploys the funds to carefully vetted investments.

-8. Assuming distributions are available and you have not opted into the Distribution Reinvestment Plan (DRIP), you will receive monthly distributions the month following your investment.
+8. Assuming distributions are available and you have not opted into the Distribution Reinvestment Plan (DRIP) for Wellings Evergreen Income Fund, you will receive monthly distributions at least 3-6 months following your commitment.

 9. You will receive a detailed investment update for your Fund each quarter and intermittent updates between quarters when there is relevant data to report.